Seo Tips

 6. Schema.org and structured data: Structured data helps search engines better crawl and collect information for your website.

-7. Update your content frequently: A website without the content update is a dead website.
-Use value-added content and user-generated content and review to keep the pages fresh.
+7. Update your content frequently: A website without content updates is dead.
+Use value-added content, user-generated content, and reviews to keep the pages fresh.

 8. Optimize your images: Use attractive high-definition but low-sized images.
 Pay close attention to file names, alternative text, and surrounding text to increase the traffic you receive through Image Search.